|

 of what happened as the family car was tossed through the air,

-but did tell the traffic officer the couple had been driving on
+but did tell the traffic officer the couple had been driving

-the tornado struck them.
+when the tornado struck them.

 When Profato saw both the Italiano and Evelyn